-At NOAA's Northwest Fisheries Science Center, the AUV team joined scientists with National Marine Sanctuaries for a collaborative research effort to better understand the location, distribution, status, and health of deep-sea coral and sponge ecosystems.
-Lucille, a SeaBED AUV used during these expeditions, can dive to 2,000 meters and work underwater for up to 6 hours while sending information back to scientists onboard their research vessel.
+At NOAA's Northwest Fisheries Science Center, the AUV team collaborates with scientists from the Southwest Fisheries Science Center, National Marine Sanctuaries, other federal agencies, and academia to better understand the location, distribution, status, and health of deep-sea coral and sponge ecosystems.
+Popoki, a SeaBED AUV used during these expeditions, can dive to 2,000 meters and work underwater for up to 6 hours while sending information back to scientists onboard their research vessel.

-Lucille was designed to remain stable in the ocean's pitch and roll.
-Three carbon fiber propellers, originally designed for use in model airplanes, provide the thrust needed to propel Lucille down to the sea floor.
-The thousands of pictures Lucille takes can be blended into larger “photomosaics” to provide a more complete picture of the ocean floor.
+Popoki was designed to remain stable in the ocean's pitch and roll.
+Three carbon fiber propellers, originally designed for use in model airplanes, provide the thrust needed to propel Popoki down to the sea floor.
+The thousands of pictures Popoki takes can be blended into larger “photomosaics” to provide a more complete picture of the ocean floor.